Disco Fries

-Disco Fries is an American production duo consisting of Nick Ditri and Danny Boselovic.
+Disco Fries is an American DJ and music production duo from New York consisting of Nick Ditri and Danny Boselovic.

 History

 In late fall of 2004, Danny Boselovic and Nick Ditri met as roommates in their freshman year at Berklee College of Music in Boston.
 Nick grew up on hip-hop and New York-centric dance music and ran an independent record label.
 Danny was a trombone player and fan of Radiohead and technology.
 They started experimenting on music together in their freshman year.

 The duo has hit the Hypem #1 spot multiple times with their releases on labels such as Cr2, Strictly Rhythm, OneLove, and Vicious Recordings.
 After recently being named one of VIBE Magazine "30 DJs to Watch in 2013", Disco Fries partnered with Novation to create a Max for Live plug-in dubbed "Konversate" for use with the Launchpad in their live sets.
 In late 2013, Disco Fries became a FabFilter Endorsed Artist.

 In 2018, their single "U Make Me (Zack Martino & Disco Fries Remix)" peaked at #1 on SiriusXM's BPM.

 In 2019, “Concrete Heart,” their collaboration with Vassy peaked at #1 on both Billboard's Dance Music Charts and Media Base Dance Radio Charts, and has tracked as the #11th most played dance song of the year.
 This song including 2 of their other singles this year, "Forever" and "Moonlight," are under consideration for nominations in the 62nd Grammy Awards.
 They've also had "Moonlight" and "Forever" in simultaneous rotation on several different SiriusXM channels, including BPM, Pitbull's Globalization, and their remix of Domenico's "Sirens" in rotation on Chill.